pombredanne/bfi/implementation.md

     country:UK
     likes:yellow

 Then quickly scan the data doing a simple bitwise AND of the filters and record the matches.
-Note that a match only indicates a good probability (>0.999) that the record fulfills the criteria, it must be checked before returning to client.
+Note that a match only indicates a good probability (>0.999) that the record fulfills the criteria, **it must be checked before returning to client**.

 The main limitation of this technique is that it only supports **exact** matches and can't do ranges.
 We can migate this slightly by taking advantage of the fact that we can store many more items, so we could store the additional values: